muratk5n/thirdwave/en/README.md

 ---

-"@JeffreyStClair3

-The leadership of the Democratic Party, which for 20 years has said the only reason to vote for them is to protect Roe, should resign en masse.
-Their failure is absolute"

----

 Washington Examier: "After a month of holding out, the Ukrainian high command ordered the remaining defenders in Severodonetsk, the